 Dennis Hall: That you trained with, yeah.
 I mean, he knew what I did.
 Even though we hadn’t trained together for a while, he knew my tendencies and that caught me in the second match.
 He knew I always came to the head hard at the beginning.
 I came with a right hand and he threw a headlock and scored three or whatever it was at the time.
 Then he shut me down the rest of the match, the score was 3-0.
 My neck was so sore after that.
 I went straight up to the stands where my fans were.
 My brother-in-law was in chiropractic school at the time, or he might have just graduated.
 I told him he had to come down and adjust me because right then, I couldn’t move my neck.
 I could maybe move it two inches to the left, two inches to the right.
 It was a limited range of motion and I couldn’t let anybody see that because if I didn’t get that range of motion back, I didn’t want Brandon pulling on my neck.

 He followed me down the stairs.
-A guard looked at me and looked at him, and he didn’t have a credential.
+A guard looked at me and then looked at him, and he didn’t have a credential.
 I just told him not to stop walking, to follow me down.
 We went down to the training area and he adjusted me on the table.
 After I got back up, I knew I was good.
 I remember being up in the stands right before that and my wife at the time goes to me, “I know you can do it.”
 I said, “Well, he better be willing to die if he wants to win this third match because that’s what it’s going to take.”
 I remember saying that to her as clear as day.